Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 #### Infiltrator

-Any creature that takes :dmg-lightning: Lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
+Any creature that takes :dmg-lgtn: Lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
 The glimmering creature sheds dim light in a 5-foot radius, and it has :d20-disadv: Disadvantage on attack rolls against you, as the light jolts it if it attacks you.
-In addition, the next attack roll against it has :d20-adv: Advantage, and if that attack hits, the target takes an extra 1d6 :dmg-lightning: Lightning damage.
+In addition, the next attack roll against it has :d20-adv: Advantage , and if that attack hits, the target takes an extra 1d6 :dmg-lgtn: Lightning damage.

 --8<-- "includes/snippets/spells2/lv0-5.md"